BanjoPicker/servlet-playground/README.md

-# servlet-playground
+This is my public_html web app.
-Just a random webapp to play with various servlet components.
+It serves as a playground for whatever I want, just to play with new technologies.